be free, be happy, be peaceful

 If we depend on success, achievements, intelligence, worldly knowledge and good memory, all these will change.

-If we depend on anything at all that is conditioned by this body and the mind, the senses and all the objects in this worldly life, everything will change.
+If we depend on anything at all that is limited and conditioned by this selfless body and the selfless mind, the selfless senses and all the selfless objects of the senses in this worldly life of impermannece, everything will change.

 So, what is the real thing that will not change?

-It is our true Self.
-It is the only real existence – no birth and no death, no beginning and no end, no good and no bad, unconditioned, independent, free from impurities and elements.
+It is the selfless Self that all and everything rest upon, that doesn't belong to anyone and anything.
+It is not 'I', or 'my Self'.
+It is the only real permanent independent existence – no birth and no death, no beginning and no end, no good and no bad, unconditioned, unlimited, independent, free from qualities, impurities and elements.
 It is full and whole, pure existence, pure knowledge and pure bliss.

-Let us stop identify with our impermanent physical body and the ever changing mind.
+Let us, or this thinking mind under the influence of ignorance and egoism, stop identifying with the impermanent physical body and the conditional function and restless modification of the selfless mind.
 We are not this body, we are not this mind.
 This body is not ours, this mind is not ours.
 They don’t belong to us.
-This body is just an instrument for us to be here to learn and to go back to our real essence – which is indestructible, undecay and eternal.
+And there is no 'us' or 'I'.
+This body and mind is just a selfless impermanent instrument being here to learn and return to the nature of everything – which is indestructible, non-decay and eternal.

-Identify ourselves with this true Self now.
-We will have no more fears and worries.
-We will be free from all the turbulences of feelings and emotions, all the ups and downs in life, good and bad experiences in life.
+Realize the truth of selflessness in all and everything.
+Realize the selfless changeless timeless birthless deathless universal Self now.
+There will be no more fear and worry.
+The mind will be free from all the turbulence of impermanent feelings and emotions, all the ups and downs in life, good and bad experiences in life.

-At the end, it’s all just like a movie or a very long dream that we have, which gives us some experiences of fears, pain, excitements, enjoyments, happiness and unhappiness.
+At the end, it’s just like a very long movie, or a very long dream that we have, which gives the selfless perceptive thinking mind some experiences of impermanent changes, agreeable and disagreeable relationship and interaction, satisfaction and dissatisfaction, fear, confusion, pain, sorrow, excitement, enjoyment, suffering, happiness and unhappiness.

 May we all be free.